BhagyashriBhakare/QuizApp/README.md

 Project Name: Quiz App with Gamification

 Description:
-A web-based quiz application that integrates gamification features, dynamically fetches quiz data from an API, and presents an intuitive and engaging user interface.
+A web-based quiz application that integrates gamification features,dynamically loads questions from a predefined array of objects., and presents an intuitive and engaging user interface.

 2️⃣ Features Implemented